URC Round 14 Review: Wins for Ulster, Munster, and Connacht; Leinster domination under question.

 But Lowry was one of the few stand-out players for Ulster with McCann also prominent in the loose.
 Ulster’s scrum, with Wilson starting at tight head for the first time, was in trouble from the off, and the Ulster maul couldn’t impose itself.
 Line breaks were as rare as hen’s teeth with Cardiff’s defence well organised and Ulster having difficulty converting territory and possession into points.

-Interim Head Richie Murphy will be relieved to get a first win under his belt after a difficult start to his tenure in South Africa.
+Interim Head Richie Murphy will be relieved to get his first URC win under his belt after a difficult start to his tenure in South Africa.
 His u.20’s teams won some tight matches in their time, but none came any tighter than this.
 Cardiff will not be happy.

 Lions 44 Leinster 12